Oabanjo01/Oabanjo01/README.md

 👋 Hi there!
 I'm a passionate Mobile Developer interested in building high-performance and intuitive mobile applications.
 Experienced in developing cross-platform solutions using Flutter and React Native.
 Proficient in Dart, JavaScript, and TypeScript.

 🔧 Technologies & Tools

-Languages: Dart, JavaScript, TypeScript
+Languages: Dart, JavaScript, TypeScript.

-Mobile Development: Flutter, React Native
+Mobile Development: Flutter, React Native.

 🌱 Open Source & Learning
 I'm a firm believer in the power of open source and am always eager to contribute to community projects.
 I love learning new technologies and expanding my skill set.
 Currently, I'm diving into backend technologies to become a more versatile developer.